jamie-sherriff/android-platform-tools/README.md

 It will Also store the Android platform tools locally and check it exists at runtime so it does not download each time.

 ## Requirements ##
-* NodeJs 6+ recommended NodeJs 4 should also work
+* NodeJs 8+ recommended NodeJs 4/6 should also work but are unsupported

 ## NPX Usage ##
 ```